 The school will not wait for the start or outcome of an investigation before protecting the victim and other pupils: this applies to criminal investigations as well as those made by CSCS.
 Where CSCS decide that a statutory investigation is not appropriate, the school will consider referring the incident again if it is believed that the pupil is at risk of harm.
-Where CSCS decide that a statutory investigation is not appropriate, the school will consider that a statutory investigation is not appropriate, the school will consider the school will consider the school agrees with this decision, the school will consider the use of other support mechanisms, such as early help and pastoral support.
+Where CSCS decide that a statutory investigation is not appropriate, the school will consider that a statutory investigation is not appropriate, the school will consider the use of other support mechanisms, such as early help and pastoral support.